ambernettech/chefdk-fundamentals/scene_07.md

 51
 -

-Then we run `kitchen converge` to verify ensure that the changes we introduced didn't introduce a regression.
+Then we run `kitchen test` to verify that the changes we introduced did not cause a regression.

 -
 52